GoodDollar/poc3/README.md

 This installation assumes your contracts were deployed to the network you chose on the previous steps.
 1. From POC2 project, ,copy all json files under /build/contracts/ to /imports/contracts/.
 2. Create “secrets.json” file similar to “secrets-example.json”, use your mnemonic & ropsten API.
-  2.a.
-“Addr” should be the same address that deployed the contracts 2.b.	“pkey”: the above account private key (Verify your key has “0x” prefix, otherwise please add it)
+  ⋅⋅2.a.
+“Addr” should be the same address that deployed the contracts ⋅⋅2.b.	“pkey”: the above account private key (Verify your key has “0x” prefix, otherwise please add it)
 3. Modify settings.json set “network_id” as follows:
-  a.
+  ⋅⋅a.
 6000 (ganache), or
-  b.
+  ⋅⋅b.
 3 (ropsten) // or any other hosted blockchain provider id
 4. Install:
 ```
 npm install